QUAIL SEEDS

 per item

-A true dandelion, and truly perennial, not the chicory known as "Italian Dandelion.".
+A true dandelion, Taraxacum officinale.
 This strain has been selected for larger, juicier leaves.
 Once you have them, they can be a reliable source of greens year after year.
 The roots may be harvested for roasting to make a coffee-like drink.
 Dandelions have also been used for hundreds of years as a mild but reliable diuretic, liver tonic, and detoxifier.
 They are a quintessential medicinal food.
-Can be more challenging to start than annual vegetables, for details on starting and growing them, see below.
+Don't let them go to seed--instead, pick the flowers as they appear.
+They are edible and many people love them fried or made into wine.
+More challenging to start than annual vegetables, for details on starting and growing them, see below.
 200 seeds

 • Facebook